 Matrimony: Matrimony is another term for marriage, but it is not simply a synonym.
 As Fr.
 John Hardon notes in his Modern Catholic Dictionary, matrimony “refers more to the relationship between husband and wife than to the ceremony or the state of marriage.”
 That is why, strictly speaking, the Sacrament of Marriage is the Sacrament of Matrimony.
 Besides being used for the sacrament, the term is still widely used in legal references to marriage.
 Please contact the parish at least 6 months prior to your planned marriage.
 There is preparation and a retreat that you must attend prior to your ceremony.
 For further help in preparing and planning for your marriage and planning the ceremony click here.

 Holy Orders: The Sacrament of Holy Orders is the continuation of Christ’s priesthood, which He bestowed upon His Apostles; thus, the Catechism of the Catholic Church refers to the Sacrament of Holy Orders as “the sacrament of apostolic ministry.”
 “Ordination” comes from the Latin word ordinatio, which means to incorporate someone into an order.
 In the Sacrament of Holy Orders, a man is incorporated into the priesthood of Christ at one of three levels: the episcopate (Bishop), the priesthood, or the diaconate.
 If you feel you are being called to the priesthood or the diaconate you can contact the Diocese of La Crosse vocations office for the diaconate, the vocations office for the priesthood or talk to Fr.
-John, Deacon Mark, or Deacon Rick.
+John, Deacon Mike, or Deacon Rick.